Asylum2032/foresightinteractive/pages/home.md

 developments among those key factors infer coinciding and coherent developments in the other factors.

-Given the explicit focus of the project to identify and analyse the potential development of factors influencing the future of international protection that are external to the EU (Annex 2a), the scenario worlds are presented as descriptive narratives of global changes.
-Where appropriate, the scenarios attempt to explain how each of the central factors has influenced the world at large and what changes the EUAA must be able to account for in developing future strategies – for example, investing in both technological systems and human resources or working with EU+ countries to develop guidance and anticipatory policy.

-The final mode of scenario analysis was a Delphi-style survey developed to help gather insights into the likelihood and time-scale for critical aspects of each scenario.
-Through this method, respondent assessments of scenario-derived statements (included in the scenario overview below) provided quantitative and qualitative feedback on the content of the scenarios with respect to expert knowledge and opinion.
-The statements are derived from aspects of the scenarios that were particularly controversial during the scenario analysis discussions.
-Each Delphi statement was created to crystallize the development of one or more key factors as presented within the scenario text as defining differentiators between the scenario world of the future and our present situation.
-While the Delphi statements from different scenarios may involve the same key factors, the statements are created to accentuate how slight differences in factor developments can have large impacts on defining new scenario conditions.
-The Delphi method allows a deeper examination of proposed factor developments, by gathering diverse expert assessments on the likelihood of each statement, supporting arguments for each assessment, and estimates on when (if ever) such a statement might become reality.
-This data can then used to engage the wider community in dialogue regarding complex relationships of change, and might provide insights to international protection stakeholders in the EU+ as they derive options for action from the scenarios.

-Below is a brief overview of each of the four final scenarios and the three statements that were used in a Delphi survey to gather expert opinion about each scenario.
-It is important to recall that each scenario is created as a **plausible** sketch of a future world, and not meant as a prediction of truth.

 {% include feature_row id="scenario_yellow" type="left" %}

 {% include feature_row id="scenario_blue" type="right" %}